 You can reach Novena either by Bus or MRT.
 There are several bus services running through Novena and you can board a bus to reach the neighborhood.
 You can also take MRT.
 Novena has a MRT station and only two stops away from the city.

-Here you have it, a list of all the attractions that you can visit in and around Novena.
-Don’t forget to check these places out on your next Novena visit while vacationing around Singapore !
+Here you have it, a list of all the famous tourist attractions that you can visit in and around Novena.
+Don’t forget to check these places out on your next Novena vacation.
+So, get packed abd book your trip to Singapore right away!

 Looking To Book An International Holiday?